Judith Marcuse

 Judith Rose Marcuse (born 1947) is a Canadian dancer and choreographer.
 She created over 100 choreographic works many of which are focused on community-engaged art for social change.
 Marcuse's performance and choreographic work has been recognized in Canada and around the world.

 Dancer

 Judith Marcuse began her dance training in Montreal and at 15 she moved to London to study at the Royal Ballet School where her training combined modern dance influences with a traditional classical ballet education.
-During her early career, Marcuse performed with various companies including Les Grands Ballets Canadiens, Bat-Dor Dance Company in Israel, Ballets de Génève in Switzerland and Oakland Ballet in the United States, and finally London's Ballet Rambert where Marcuse began to choreograph dances herself.
+During her early career, Marcuse performed with various companies including Les Grands Ballets Canadiens, Bat-Dor Dance Company in Israel, Ballets de Genève in Switzerland and Oakland Ballet in the United States, and finally London's Ballet Rambert where Marcuse began to choreograph dances herself.

 Choreography career

 In 1976, Marcuse moved to Vancouver and started her own dance company named Judith Marcuse Dance Projects Society in 1978 and then Repertory Dance Company of Canada in 1983, which later was renamed Judith Marcuse Dance Company.
 Marcuse created Seascapes (1984), Madrugada (1990), States of Grace (1994), Time Out (1986), The Waltz (1981), Traces (1985), Moving Past Neutral (1988) and others.

 Marcuse created experimental interdisciplinary performances that combined art with social issues beginning with The Kiss Project (1995-2000) that became an annual festival 1995-2000.
 Later, building on the work of art for social change innovators, such as Augusto Boal and David Diamond, Marcuse created ICE: beyond cool focused on teen suicide, FIRE …. where there is smoke exploring violence and EARTH=home emphasizing environmental protection.
 These projects were results of collaboration with playwrights, community consultations and local partnerships.